nushell/nushell/README.md

 # Nu Shell

 A shell for the GitHub era.
-A shell you can hack on.
+Like having a playground for a shell.

 # Status